Hamptons Artists Hall of Fame

 William Tarr (1925-2006)

-William Tarr was a monumental sculptor, painter, best selling author, Guggenheim Fellow and longtime resident of Springs, East Hampton.
-While he began his creative career as a painter, by1958, sculpting in metal became his focus.
-Artistically, Tarr is best known for his massive 63 ton, 30 ft. x 30 ft. x 30 ft. welded-steel memorial to Martin Luther King which took him 3-1/2 years to build and install in front of the M. L. King High School, (66 St., & Amsterdam Ave., NYC), in 1973 which was selected as “Best monument in NYC” by New York Magazine in 1985.
+William Tarr was a monumental sculptor, painter, bestselling author, Guggenheim Fellow and longtime resident of Springs, East Hampton.
+While he began his creative career as a painter, by1958 his focus had shifted to sculpture.
+Tarr is best known for his 63-ton welded-steel memorial to Martin Luther King, located at Martin Luther King Jr. Educational Campus on Amsterdam Avenue, NYC, near Lincoln Center.
+The work took three-and-a-half years to complete and was selected Best Monument in NYC by New York Magazine.

 Amy Zerner